jgonzaga35/Dungeon-Aurora/assumptions.md

 - New mercenaries spawn every 50 ticks on maps with at least one enemy present at the *start of the map.*
 - IllegalArgumentException when the player bribes a friendly mercenary.
+- Mercenaries don't start their own battles (they wait for the player to initiate them)
+- Battle radius is a circle, and the mercenary needs to be completely within that circle.

 ## Battles
 - when a player and an enemy swap cell in one tick, there is no battle.